-Graham Pitchfork has written almost 300 articles for a wide variety of aviation magazines and journals.
+Graham Pitchfork has written over 300 articles for a wide variety of aviation magazines and journals.
 He is one of the main feature writers for Britain’s top-selling aviation monthly, Flypast Magazine, and has written many articles for its special editions, including anniversaries of the Battle of Britain, the Dam Buster’s Raid and D-Day, and commemorative editions for the anniversaries of iconic aircraft such as the Lancaster, Mosquito and Spitfire.
 Some of his feature articles have been published in the French aviation magazines Aero Journal and Le Fana de Aviation.

 Graham is also a regular contributor of historical articles for the RAF’s official annual publication, RAF Salute, and his papers delivered at the RAF Historical Society’s seminars are published in the Society’s Journal.
 He is also a regular writer for the fortnightly RAF News.

 Since 2003, he has been the aviation obituary writer for the Daily Telegraph and has compiled over 600 entries.
 He also writes the aviation entries for the Oxford Dictionary of National Biography.
 His obituaries can be viewed on the Daily Telegraph website HERE, and those published since April 2016 HERE.

 Below is a small selection of Graham’s articles on RAF topics, which represent the various themes he writes on and include biographies, human stories, military operations, escape and evasion and history.